Davidherreraa/rails_templat/README-GIT.md

 # Git Workflow Guide for Our Rails Project

+Welcome to the Rails project.
+This guide will help you understand the essential Git commands for collaborating with the team effectively.

 ---

 ## 1. Checking the current branch and pulling the latest changes